 The main goal of the guidelines, the bureau said, is to prevent “avoidable foreclosures.”

 In the recession, frustration with HAMP and proprietary lender modification programs was high.
 Some homeowners saw banks continue foreclosure proceedings even as they were delayed by the modification process.
 The CFPB banned that practice in 2013, but it shows how frustrating life can be for mortgage holders trying to save their homes.
-(You can see how a past or ongoing foreclosure may be affecting your credit by viewing two of your credit scores, updated each month, for free on Credit.com.)
+(You can see how a past or ongoing foreclosure may be affecting your credit by viewing two of your credit scores, updated every 14 days, for free on Credit.com.)

 “The principles announced today by the Bureau do not establish binding legal requirements but instead are intended to complement ongoing discussions among industry, consumer groups and policymakers,” the report said.
 “The CFPB believes these principles are flexible enough to apply to an array of approaches, and recognize the interests of consumers, investors and servicers.”